 How Long Do I Have to File a Lawsuit After a Lyft Accident in Florida?

-The statute of limitations in Florida is four years.
-If you don’t file a personal injury lawsuit within four years of the crash, you can’t sue for damages.
+The statute of limitations in Florida was recently changed for most personal injury cases.
+There is a four-year deadline for accidents occurring on or before 3/23/2023, and a two-year deadline for those occurring after that date.
+If you don’t file a personal injury lawsuit within the appropriate timeline, you can’t sue for damages.

 Contact a Jacksonville Lyft Accident Lawyer For a Free Consultation